zkud/open-cds-parser/README.md

 and do it efficiently.
 The crate itself is robustly inspired by a pretty famous project ESTree for JavaScript, which lays under the hood of eslint and other similar tooling.

+Currently the crate in it's rough unstable beta, be causious to use it in production or somehow rely on the interface.

 Try to implement your own handy tooling for CAP CDS :)

 ## Usage